 Balloon kyphoplasty is a minimally invasive procedure designed to repair vertebral compression fractures (VCFs) by reducing and stabilizing the fractures.
 It treats pathological fractures of the vertebral body due to osteoporosis, cancer, or benign lesions.

-The goal of balloon kyphoplasty is to relieve pain, restore lost vertebral body height, and stabilize the fracture.
+The goal of balloon kyphoplasty surgery is to relieve pain, restore lost vertebral body height, and stabilize the fracture.
 The procedure involves the insertion of two inflatable bone tamps (balloons), or IBTs, into the vertebrae.
-The IBTs are inflated under volumetric control, reducing the fracture and pushing the endplates apart, thereby partially restoring vertebral height and correcting angular deformity.1 The newly formed cavity is filled with bone cement after IBT removal.
+The IBTs are inflated under volumetric control, reducing the fracture and pushing the endplates apart, thereby partially restoring vertebral height and correcting angular deformity.3 The newly formed cavity is filled with bone cement after IBT removal.

 Through a pair of small incisions, each approximately 1 cm in length, the specialty physician uses a needle and cannula to create a small pathway into each side of a fractured vertebral body.
 A small balloon is guided through each cannula into the vertebra.
-Each balloon is carefully inflated in an attempt to raise the collapsed vertebra and return it to its normal position.
+Each balloon is carefully inflated to raise the collapsed vertebra and return it to its normal position.
 Inflation of the balloon creates a void (cavity) in the vertebral body.

 Once the vertebra is in the correct position, the balloons are deflated and removed.
 The resultant cavities are filled with bone cement forming an “internal cast” to support the surrounding bone and prevent further collapse.